nyaosorg/nyagos/nyagos_en.md

 ### `source BATCHFILENAME`

-Execute the batch-file(*.cmd,*.bat) for CMD.exe.
+Execute the batch-file(*.cmd,*.bat) by CMD.exe and
-The batch-file is executed with CMD.exe , so it can not use NYAGOS' built-in commands, but the environment variables CMD.exe changes are imported to NYAGOS.exe.
+import the environment variables and working directory which CMD.exe changed.

 We use . (one-period) as an alias of source.